-In order to safeguard children, we adhere to GSA's Data Protection Policy by:
+In order to safeguard children, we adhere to Green Shoes Arts's Data Protection Policy by:

 - Seeking written consent from parent / carer for children under eighteen or up to 25 for vulnerable young adults who have been deemed unable to make such decisions at the time of request in accordance with the Mental Capacity Act 2005, or from the leader of the group, or from individual participants (as appropriate) for participants over eighteen.
-The consent form gives permission to take the photographs or film in the first place, and to use it for specified purpose(s); - Ensuring that images of children are stored securely; - Ensuring that only images of children are taken with permission from Parent or Carer.
+The consent form gives permission to take the photographs or film in the first place, and to use it for specified purpose(s); - Ensuring that images of children are stored securely on a password protected drive; - Ensuring that only images of children are taken with permission from a Parent or Carer.